-- 19. The debt management strategy will address the County government's financing requirements at the lowest cost and a prudent degree of risk by adhering to the following principles: - a) Financing must be pegged on debt sustainability over long term. - b) Prudence must be observed when contracting debt while taking into account the cost and risk implications. - c) Debt must be contracted to support expenditure in the identified County priority areas that are transformative - d) Debt must be guaranteed by the National Treasury as contained in PFMA County

-Government regulations 2015 - e) The debt must be for capital projects
+- 19. The debt management strategy will address the County government's financing requirements at the lowest cost and a prudent degree of risk by adhering to the following principles: - a) Financing must be pegged on debt sustainability over long term. - b) Prudence must be observed when contracting debt while taking into account the cost and risk implications. - c) Debt must be contracted to support expenditure in the identified County priority areas that are transformative - d) Debt must be guaranteed - e) The debt must be for capital projects